tassdr/framework-energy-consumption/README.md

 <br />
 `#angularJS.processUrl()`
 <br />
-You have also to modify the monkeyrunner_path, adb_path, systrace_path and powerprofile_path.
+You have also to modify the monkeyrunner_path, adb_path, systrace_path and powerprofile_path inside the config.json file.
 <br />
 Every execution of the experiment (one for each frameworks) is repeated 20 times with 2 minutes of interval between each repetition.
 This amount of time is introduced to be sure to not influence tentative each other.
 <br />
-Then open a window terminal, go inside the root folder and run the fllowing command for every frameworks: `python2 android-runner android-runner/example/web/config.json`.
+Then open a window terminal, go inside the root folder and run the following command for every frameworks: `python2 android-runner android-runner/example/web/config.json`.
 Be sure that your device is connected to the laptop that you are using for the experiment.
 <br />
 The execution of each framework requires around 1 hour for all the 20 repetitions.